J0NTrollston/CSCE-436_Advanced_Embedded_Systems/Lab2/README.md

 10. [Documentation](#documentation)

 ### Objectives or Purpose
-In this lab, we will integrate the video display controller developed in Lab 1 with the audio codec on the Nexys Video board to build a basic 2-channel oscilloscope.
-When complete, the lab should generate an output similar to the picture below.
+In this lab, we will integrate the video display controller developed in Lab 1 with the audio codec on the [Nexys Video]() board to build a basic 2-channel oscilloscope.
+When complete, Lab 2 should generate an output similar to the picture below.

 ##### Overview of Lab 2
 ![Overview scope](Images/overview.PNG)

-This lab is built on top of the previous lab with VGA Synchronization where we build the scopeface and triggermarks.
+Lab 2 is built on top of the work completed in [Lab 1]() with VGA Synchronization where we build the scopeface and triggermarks.
 Later in this document, you will see the physical I/O used for the data and the architecture of the lab.

 ### Preliminary design